Mirmik/articles/alang/en.md

 }
 ```

 Rigorous readers would surely notice that this kind of import support brings the enormous capabilities of integrating all the existing languages and technologies into _Silverfish_, and it certainly does.
-There is no doubt that in the future there will be _alpha and omega_ programming language that will unite everything, and, winning the contest against _Disney Studio_, will connect all the Sith and Jedi at once, and in clusters.
+There is no doubt that in the future there will be _alpha and omega_ programming language that will unite everything, and, winning the contest against _Disney Studio_, will connect all the Sith and Jedi at once, not by clusters.

 ![Brigade](https://habrastorage.org/webt/4-/s4/mo/4-s4mow04xnoxyuj6lyo4krcdt8.jpeg)